Writing an Appeal Letter To Insurance Company (Samples)

 To Whom It May Concern:

 [Patient’s name] has [explain the diagnosis] for a while, and it has led to [provide a detailed description of the medical condition].
 His condition will significantly improve if he receives [explain the denied medical procedure or item].
-Ensuring that there is no further delay of treatment of his [mention the condition] will significantly improve his health by [explaining the benefits the patient will get from receiving the medical procedure or item].
+Ensuring that there is no further delay in treatment of his [mention the condition] will significantly improve his health by [explaining the benefits the patient will get from receiving the medical procedure or item].

 Below are all the necessary documents [attach the patient’s medical records] that will be needed to corroborate the medical facts of [patient’s name] case.
 I believe that providing [name the medical item or procedure] will significantly contribute to [highlighting the appeal’s most crucial detail].
 Thank you so much for [appreciate your gratitude for their time and consideration].